-In the SC, the leakage of OH- and OH- from water splitting on CEM resulted in the increasing concentration of OH- (Figure 2 ).
-It facilitated the reaction of OH- with abundant divalent ions in the SC (Figure 2 ).
-In the SC, the concentration of OH- increased with time and the pH reached 9 at 4 hours (Figure ), accompanied by the sharper decrease in the concentration of Mg2+ (Figure 2 a).
+In the SC, the leakage of OH- and OH- from water splitting on CEM resulted in the increasing concentration of OH- (Figure 2 d).
+It facilitated the reaction of OH- with abundant divalent ions in the SC (Figure 2 a).
+In the SC, the concentration of OH- increased with time and the pH reached 9 at 4 hours (Figure 2 d), accompanied by the sharper decrease in the concentration of Mg2+ (Figure 2 a).
 After 4 hours, the concentration of Mg2+ reached 2.406 g/L and that of OH- reached 0.038 mM.
 The solubility product exceeded the Ksp, illustrating the abundant deposit formation after 4 hours.